 Your CAA SCO membership covers you for towing service (subject to your applicable coverage limits) in the event you are in an accident, unless the accident is due to a legal infraction by you.
 CAA SCO will make an effort to accommodate the towing of the vehicle.
 Under certain circumstances, police may require that the vehicle be removed immediately by an independent towing company.
 In these situations, the Member may submit a receipt for reimbursement consideration.

 For using an independent towing company, they must be independent from the Member and not a family member or friend.
-An original official receipt and a legible copy of the accident report must be submitted with any requests for a refund along with the name of your insurance company and applicable coverage.
+An original official receipt and a legible copy of the accident report must be submitted with any requests for a refund.
+Members must also submit a letter from their insurance company stating the insurer is not covering the cost of the claim related to towing service expenses, and/or there are no recent or pending claims.
 For towing reimbursement consideration, a receipt and/or accident report must bear the Member’s name and must be submitted within 30 days of the accident.

 Certain limitations may apply and vehicle eligibility will be ultimately determined at the time of service.
 In all cases vehicles must be insured for personal use, be licensed and be road-worthy.
+Road-worthy is defined as a vehicle that is not (in CAA SCO or service provider’s sole discretion): (A) abandoned; (B) in an advanced state of disrepair; (C) unplated, unlicensed, uncertified, or improperly licensed and/or uninsured; (D) severely damaged due to accident/fire; (E) missing vital parts.
 Subject to the applicable exclusions, vehicles eligible for coverage include:

 - 4-wheeled, motor-driven vehicles (cars, unloaded pickups, unloaded vans, campers and motorhomes)